 None of these things really hurt anyone (well, the parents at the school were disappointed).
 Trump might have been a billionaire, or so he insists, but he wasn't a particularly powerful one.
 He was on the fringe of American life, a sideshow, a hype man, the type of dude who gets roasted on Comedy Central—where, incidentally, he demanded that no one make fun of him for having less money than he said he did.

-This fuzzy math, however, is going to matter a lot more now that Trump is the most powerful man in the country—and the consequences could be more far-reaching and severe than many people think.
+This fuzzy math, however, is going to matter a lot more now that Trump is the most powerful man in the United States—and the consequences could be more far-reaching and severe than many people think.

 The federal government does a lot of things, but a major function involves tracking the basic facts of American life: how many people live in a certain place, how many of those people are out of work, how much money a bridge will cost to build, how much the IRS collects in taxes, how many pollutants are floating in our air or swimming in our water.
 Public officials use those numbers to make policy, journalists use them to report on various problems facing the country, average citizens can look them up if they're curious about something.
 Sometimes there are debates about the relative importance of certain numbers, but a great deal depends on people more or less agreeing about basic facts.